-That said, authorities fear that the more valuable the art piece is, the bigger chance of money laundering it brings.
-To make the art market more transparent, in 2020, a new Anti-money laundering (AML) legislation was introduced, helping reduce the risks of high-value transactions.
+Authorities fear that the more valuable the art piece is, the bigger chance of money laundering it brings.
+To make the art market more transparent, back in 2020, Anti-money laundering (AML) legislation was introduced, helping reduce the risks of high-value transactions.
 The law set upgraded boundaries for art market participants, requiring them to conduct identity verification.

 Even though some tend to believe that identity verification is mostly implemented in the Financial sector, it’s now becoming a mainstream procedure in various industries, including the Transport industry, Healthcare, and the Education sector.

 Some industries require identity verification due to age restrictions.
-In general, this procedure is vital, as it helps reduce many risks, including money laundering or terrorist financing.
+This procedure is generally vital, as it helps reduce many risks, including money laundering or terrorist financing.
 The art market isn’t an exception.
 Here, security is ensured by verifying that buyers and intermediaries involved in the sale of artwork are who they say they are.
-All thanks to KYC and AML regulations.

 What is the Fifth Anti-Money Laundering Directive?